tomxbarnesx/git-interview-baseline/README.md

 nothing to commit, working directory clean
 ```

-The `master` git branch is our default branch.
-One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code so that if we ever need to add a bug fix, we can do it and deploy a new version of the application immediately.
-We don't put broken code in master so that we can always deploy master.
+One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code.
+That way, as in the examples above, if we ever need to add a bug fix, we make the change and deploy a new version of the application immediately.
+So what does that workflow look like?

 ### Starting a new feature with `git branch new-feature`

-To keep master clean, when we want to start a new feature, we should do it in an isolated feature branch.
+To keep `master` clean, when we want to start a new feature, we should do it in an isolated branch.
 Our timeline will look as follows:

 ![Feature Branch](https://dl.dropboxusercontent.com/s/d61r0fxyriaf5oj/2015-11-02%20at%2011.52%20AM.png)

-After commit 2, we will branch out of master and create a new timeline for commits and events specifically related to the new feature.
-The master timeline remains unchanged and clean.
-Now that we've covered the idea of the new-feature branch, let's actually make it.
+After commit 2, we're off `master` and working in a completely seperate new timeline.
+The master timeline remains unchanged and can we revert to it at any time.

 To make a new branch simply type: `git branch <branch name>`.

-In the case of a branch relating to a new feature, we'd name the branch `new-feature` like so:
+In our case, for mission-critical-application's new feature, we'll simply name the branch `new-feature` like so:

 ```
 mission-critical-application $ git branch new-feature